asamuzaK/withExEditor/README.md

 }
 ```

 * *name* - The name of the editor to use.
-Only lowercase letters and numbers, dots, underscores are allowed. - It must also match the filename of the host.
+Only lowercase letters and numbers, dots, underscores are allowed.
+It must also match the filename of the host.
 * *description* - Description of the host.
 * *path* - The path of the host that executes the editor.
+If you created a host with the python script following the above example, fill in the path of the python script.
 Note that on Windows, it is necessary to escape backslashes, which is a directory delimiter, by adding an extra backslash.
-Also on Windows, if you created a host with the python script following the above example, fill in the path of the shell script, not the path of the python script.
+Also on Windows, if you created a host with the python, fill in the path of the shell script, not the path of the python script.
 * *type* - Enter "stdio".
 * *allowed_extensions* - An array of addon IDs.
 Fill in the bracket with "jid1-WiAigu4HIo0Tag@jetpack" which is ID of withExEditor.